-In 2017, The Bachelor of Science in Computer Science in Real-Time Interactive Simulation program offered at the Redmond campus was accredited by the Computing Accreditation Commission of ABET, www.abet.org.
-This accreditation action extends retroactively from October 1, 2015
+In 2017, DigiPen's Bachelor of Science in Computer Science in Real-Time Interactive Simulation degree program was accredited by the Engineering Accreditation Commission of ABET, abet.org.

 In 2018, DigiPen added a new program: the BS in Computer Science in Machine Learning degree program.
-The first cohort is scheduled to start in Fall 2019.
+The first cohort started in Fall 2019.